DepartmentOfHealth-htbhf/htbhf-claimant-service/test-claimant-creator/README.md

 # Claimant creator

-The application is a utility for loading the claimant and DWP database with data to be used for manual testing.
+The application is a utility for seeding the claimant and DWP database with data to be used for manual testing.

 Information about a claimant will be read from claimant.yml (in [src/main/resources](src/main/resources)).
 There is an example claimant in [claimant-example.yml](src/main/resources/claimant-example.yml)